John Sherman (cricketer)

 John Sherman (17 October 1788 – 31 August 1861) was an English professional cricketer.
-His first-class career spanned a record-equalling 44 seasons from 1809 to 1852 - he shares this record with W G Grace.
+His career spanned a record-equalling 44 seasons from 1809 to 1852 – he shares this record with W G Grace.
 He was the elder brother of James Sherman and the uncle of Tom Sherman.

-He made 27 known appearances in first-class matches from 1809 to 1852.
+He made 27 known appearances from 1809 to 1852.

 Sherman was a right-handed batsman and a right arm slow underarm bowler.
 He played his first four matches at the original Lord's Cricket Ground and the next four at its present location.
 His career fell into a long hiatus from 1823 but after a gap of 21 years he reappeared for Manchester and took 11 for 50 against Yorkshire.
-He played another five first-class matches before his last appearance in 1852.
+He played another five matches before his last appearance in 1852.